jose-log/playlistCreator/README.md

 A blog post describing the project: https://joselog.co/python/python_and_apis

-I first watched this project here: https://www.youtube.com/watch?v=7J_qcttfnJA&list=WL&index=79&t=0s The original project repo is: https://github.com/TheComeUpCode/SpotifyGeneratePlaylist
+I first watched this project here: https://www.youtube.com/watch?v=7J_qcttfnJA&list=WL&index=79&t=0s

+The original project repo is: https://github.com/TheComeUpCode/SpotifyGeneratePlaylist

 This is my own implementation of the original project.
-I took it as a learning resource on Python itself and web APIs (including OAuth2.0), including many web application concepts.
-Some additions and improvements:
+I took it as a learning resource for Python itself and web APIs (including OAuth2.0), besides many web applications concepts.
+Some additions and improvements to the original project:

 * _Using SQLite Databases_
 * _Spotify OAuth2.0 Authentication_